Nima-Fazeli/manipulation/mechanics/grasp-analysis.md

 **Grasp Synthesis**, where the goal is to compute a grasp rather than assume that one is given.

 The robot can pick and place grasped objects and/or use them as tools to interact with its environment.
-A real-world example of a robotic system grasping objects autonomously is shown in Fig.~\ref{fig:chap1:arc}.
+A real-world example of a robotic system grasping objects autonomously is shown in Fig. 1.

 <figure>
 <p align="center">